cmutzel/all-in-one-hackazon/README.md

 then run via:
 docker run --name hackazon -d -p 80:80  mutzel/hackazon

-Login into hackazon at https://<<your host here...>>:80 and begin configuring...
+Login into hackazon at https:// (( your host here... )) :80 and begin configuring...

 See https://hub.docker.com/r/mutzel/all-in-one-hackazon/